 Chibok is/was that unknown Local Government Area (LGA) together with 26 others in Borno State, it’s prominence in social, political, security and media circles is unfortunately hinged on pain and gloom.

-A pain that befell the very unknown community some two years ago, on April 14, 2014.
+A pain that befell the relatively unknown community some three years ago, on April 14, 2014.
 Those were the brutely brutish days of the deadly Boko Haram insurgency, the days when the insurgents could face-off with the Nigerian army and claim successes; thankfully those days are gone.

 But that particular day (April 14, 2014 for purposes of emphasis) was crucial to what has become of Chibok.
 Unfortunately little has been achieved in trying to assuage the pain of the society till date.